Introduction

 From this description it might not appear that they have so interesting properties.
 Indeed they expose quantum mechanical effects similarly with an atom, which is why they are also called artificial atoms.
 They have orbitals inside and electrons that fit inside respect Hund rules and so on.
 Well, they indeed can be tuned, which maybe is harder to do with an atom, but there is more.
 In the description above I did not say much about the leads.
 They can be of various sorts, from semiconductors to ferromagnetic metals to superconductors (left and right of different types, too) and that adds to the interesting effects that can be obtained.

 But even without those complexities, the interaction with the leads has something which is hidden in the above description: the Kondo effect1.
-If levels inside the quantum dot – that are lower than the lead electrochemical potential marked with \mu_L and \mu_R – are all filled but one which is occupied by a single electron only, the quantum dot can scatter electrons at the Fermi level in a similar manner as the magnetic impurity in a metal described in the post about the Kondo effect.
+If levels inside the quantum dot – that are lower than the lead electrochemical potential marked with and – are all filled but one which is occupied by a single electron only, the quantum dot can scatter electrons at the Fermi level in a similar manner as the magnetic impurity in a metal described in the post about the Kondo effect.
 Unlike the metallic host case, where the impurity can scatter in any direction, the quantum dot can scatter either back into the lead the electron was coming from, or forward into the other lead.
 This forward scattering leads to an enhanced conductance.
 And there is even more, they can get the Kondo effect with an even number of electrons in the dot, by applying a magnetic field to have electrons in triplet state.
 More on quantum dots and the Kondo effect, here2.

 Even more